mprestin77/oci-terraform-example/README.md

 - It creates 2 Object Storage buckets

-Once VMs are provisioned you can SSH to the bastion VM and from their ssh to application VMs
+After VMs are provisioned you can SSH to the bastion VM and from their ssh to application VMs.
+SSH private key is stored in the key.pem file.

 ## Prerequisites